School Attendance and the Law and how this affects pupils at Ss John & Monica’s school

-We aim to work in partnership with pupils, parents, staff, governors, the Educational Welfare Service and the Local Authority to ensure that all children reach an optimal level of attendance and secure their long term educational and life skill prospects.
-We take issues on non attendance and poor punctuality very seriously and will work within the parameters of the law as provided for us by the Local Authority legal team to ensure that a child’s right to an education is maintained.
+We aim to work in partnership with pupils, parents, staff, governors and Birmingham Safeguarding Children's Partnership to ensure that all children reach an optimal level of attendance and secure their long term educational and life skill prospects.
+We take issues on non-attendance and poor punctuality very seriously and will work within the parameters of the law as provided for us by the Local Authority legal team to ensure that a child’s right to an education is maintained.

 School Attendance is a Safeguarding and Child Protection issue.
 The school will investigate all absence and will make referrals to Children’s Advice Support Service (CASS) and the Missing Child Team if we have concerns about the welfare and location of any pupil at this school.

 The Education (Pupil Registration) (England) Regulations 2006 apply to all maintained schools, academies, studio schools, free schools and independent schools.